Looking for a way to add a live Ajax search to your WordPress site without a plugin?

 Once we sorted that out, let’s see how you can add live search to your site without editing your theme files using a plugin.

-Easiest Method to Add Live Ajax Search to Your Site
+Method 1: Add Live Ajax Search Using a Plugin

 The easiest way to add a live Ajax search to your site is to use a plugin like SearchWP.

-With it, you can enable and disable live search on your site in just a few clicks, no coding needed.
+With it, you can enable live search on your site in just a few clicks, no coding needed.

 And that’s just one of many other SearchWP features.
 The main purpose of this plugin is to give you complete control over search on your site.